allison-zhao/college-projects/autumn-harvest/README.md

 # Autumn Harvest Game

 This small game was written within 1.5 hours as a midterm exam for the Interactive Computing class at NYU (Fall 2015).
-All images and artwork were provided by the instructor before the exam.
+All images and artwork were provided by the instructor before the exam (implying I have nothing to do with the Starbucks pumpkin latte cups falling from the sky...)

 In order to run the programs on your local computer, please install [Processing 2 or higher versions](https://processing.org/).